Chair

 Director

 Jen Goeres has been involved in sport and recreation for over 25 years, working and volunteering for not-for-profit, municipal, provincial, and national organizations.
 She obtained a Bachelor of Kinesiology (Adapted and Therapeutic Physical Activity) and a Bachelor of Education (Secondary Physical Education) from the University of Calgary and currently works as an educator with Calgary Catholic School Division as well as a Practicum Advisor in the Faculty of Education - St. Mary's University (Calgary).
 She also is the owner and founder of WordPLAY Consulting Inc., an all-women team focusing on creating innovative learning and development opportunities across the sport, recreation and education sectors with a particular focus on empowering organizations to engage more girls and women in sport.
+When Jen is not cheering on her twins at the hockey rink, rugby pitch, or golf course, she enjoys being outdoors, hiking, downhill skiing and camping with her friends and family.
+She is excited to join the InMotion Network to support and advocate for more girls and women getting involved and becoming leaders within the sport, physical activity, and recreation (SPAR) sector within Alberta.

 Director